bisdn/bisdn.github.io/limitations.md

 On Celestica Questone 2A port LEDs do not light up when a link is established.
 LED support will be implemented in a future update.

-## Celestica Questone 2A fan issue
+## Celestica Questone 2A fans spinning at 100%
-The fans on the Celestica Questone 2A may spin at 100%, which can be resolved by having both PSUs connected and powered on.
+The fans on the Celestica Questone 2A may spin at 100%, which might be resolved by checking that both PSUs are connected and have power.

 ## Agema-5648 PCIe Bus error